Prevent the slug of a trashed page or post from conflicting with the slug desired for a new page or post. NOTE: NO LONGER NECESSARY AS OF WORDPRESS 4.

 That said, the plugin tries its best to restore untrashed posts to their original slug.
 The only time it fails to do so is if a new page or post has claimed the trashed post's original slug, in which case the untrashed post is assigned a new slug.

-See the FAQ section for more insight into the plugin's functionality.
+See other sections of the documentation for more insight into the plugin's functionality.
 See WP core ticket #11863 for discussion on the matter.

 Requires: 3.5 or higher